 - You will create a login based on your email address.
 This will allow you to sign in and out, work on the online application, save a draft and then submit when ready.

 - Prepare the answers to the required questions.
-The application contains nine questions, each with a limit of 1,000 characters, and one essay with a limit of 3,000 characters.
+The application contains nine questions, each with a limit of 300 words, and one essay with a limit of 750 words.
 Want to be doubly sure you have everything?
 Find a sample application to see exactly what applying will be like.

 - Only electronic applications are accepted for the scholarship.